Ketogenic foods are foods which are low in carbohydrate, high in fat and lower in protein. The picture below is a good example of a ketogenic meal:

 If you don't know how to cook, and don't want to learn, there are ways to still eat ketogenic foods.
 There are lots of restaurants which have low carb options on the menus, and in a pinch, you can get a fast food hamburger and just avoid eating the bread.

-There are restaurants who offer low carb choices, or gluten free menus which are usually lower in carb.
+There are restaurants which offer low carb choices, or gluten free menus which are usually lower in carb.
 The trick is to plan ahead.
 Usually, you can get the menu of a restaurant on the internet, then you'll have time to really look at it and make a wise choice without the pressure of the waiter or waitress waiting for your decision.

 Your best bet for staying on plan is to order some sort of roasted or broiled meat and a salad with the dressing on the side.
 Or order a salad as a meal, such as a big Caesar with broiled chicken on top.
 Just be mindful of vinagrette dressings, they usually have a lot of sugar in them.
 Creamy dressings are usually higher in fat and lower in carb.